archivesspace-labs/ArchivesSnake/README.md

 ### Logging

 ArchivesSnake uses [structlog](http://www.structlog.org/en/stable/) combined with the stdlib logging module to provide configurable logging with reasonable defaults.
 By default, log level is INFO, logging's default formatting is suppressed, and the log entries are formatted as line-oriented JSON and sent to standard error.
+As logging in ArchivesSnake is universally under INFO level, in general the log will be silent unless you change configuration.
 All of this can be configured; note that configuration must happen prior to loading asnake.client.ASnakeClient, or any module or class that uses it, like so:

 ``` python
 import asnake.logging as logging